Mootss/asset-management-backend/README.md

 # API for asset management app
-A very basic api written in Flask to connect React app to Supabase (postgres) database
+A very basic api written in Flask to connect [this React app](https://github.com/Mootss/asset-management) to Supabase (postgres) database

 database connection string can be found in app.py